 In the east it is said that ultimately one learns mediation without fixed forms.
 The aggregates rest in stillness, patiently expectant of Buddha’s dawning omniscience.

 The love poetry we find in so many esoteric traditions is often a reflection of these psychological features whereby we are all the bride.
 The Bible’s Song of Songs, so long a puzzle to those not mystically inclined, finds its explanation here.
 So does some of what Carl Jung had to say about what he had discovered about the anima and animus.
 An important aspect of the feminine as symbol of the aspirant here is that it is a waiting in full awareness of the feelings and sensations that accompany human consciousness when it has the courage to face the cosmic without the ego hardened character armor.
 This waiting includes a rawness of perception and emotion we find it very difficult to maintain, requiring as it does extraordinary courage to accept just how deeply we feel what we feel.

 It is not the act of sex as such that brings about the transcendence of the ego but the sharing it embodies which softens, if not dissolves, the barriers between inside and outside, self and world, you and me.
-This brings us to the final way in which we as Buddhists might learn from and learn to appreciate this esotericism of our western past.
+This brings us to a final comment about learning to appreciate the teachings of our western past.
 The colors on the tree and its overall structure have similarities to the chakra systems of the east.
 The middle pillar of the tree is associated with the spinal column and the right and left pillars are similar to the right and left channels found in chakra yogas.
-In this context it is easy to see how both traditions concern themselves with what my first teacher put this way:
+In this context perhaps we can see how both traditions concern themselves with what my first teacher put this way:

 “First we must get you right in your heart.”